Johnny Vander Meer: Baseball career

 Vander Meer made his major league debut with the Cincinnati Reds on April 22, 1937, at the age of 22.
 He went 3–4 before being sent back to the minor leagues with the Syracuse Chiefs for most of the season when the Reds recalled him in September.
 The following year on June 11, 1938, Vander Meer pitched a no-hitter against the Boston Bees.
-Four days later against the Brooklyn Dodgers in what was the first night game ever held at Ebbets Field, he threw another no-hitter, becoming the first (and, as of 2025, the only) player in major league history to throw two straight no-hitters.
+Four days later against the Brooklyn Dodgers in what was the first night game ever held at Ebbets Field, he threw another no-hitter, becoming the first and thus far only player in major league history to throw two straight no-hitters.
 He was nicknamed "The Dutch Master" due to his Dutch heritage, and after the no-hitters was also nicknamed "Two No-Hit".

 Vander Meer's performance earned him the role as the starting pitcher for the National League team in the 1938 All-Star game held at Cincinnati's Crosley Field.
 The American League team – having won four of the previous five All-Star games – was favored to win the game, but Vander Meer pitched three scoreless innings and allowed only one hit, as the National League went on to win 4–1.
 He ended the season with a 15–10 record and a 3.12 earned run average for the fourth-place Reds.
 He might have won more games, but spent nearly a month in the hospital being treated for boils late in the season.
 Following the season, The Sporting News named Vander Meer their MLB Player of the Year for 1938.